usnistgov/FIPS201/_FIPS201/frontend.md

 - The card material SHALL withstand the effects of temperatures required by the application of a polyester laminate on one or both sides of the card by commercial off-the-shelf (COTS) equipment.
 The thickness added due to a laminate layer SHALL NOT interfere with the smart card reader operation.
-The card material SHALL allow production of a flat card in accordance with [[ISO7810]](../_Appendix/references.md#ref-ISO7810) after lamination of one or both sides of the card.
+The card material SHALL allow production of a flat card in accordance with [[ISO 7810]](../_Appendix/references.md#ref-ISO7810) after lamination of one or both sides of the card.

 The PIV Card MAY be subjected to additional testing.